-Danielle Allard is an Assistant Professor at the School of Library and Information Studies in the Faculty of Education at the University of Alberta.
+Danielle Allard is an Associate Professor at the School of Library and Information Studies in the Faculty of Education at the University of Alberta.
 She received her PhD and Masters of Information Studies (MISt) (with a collaborative designation from The Institute for Women’s Studies and Gender Studies) from the Faculty of Information at the University of Toronto.

 Allard’s research falls at the intersection of culture and community, information (its usages, representations, and institutions), and the role that information and information institutions might play in feminist, decolonizing, and anti-violence efforts.
 Her research interests include: sexual violence and sexual harassment in libraries; Indigenous, community, and activist archiving; critical information studies; and the inclusion of marginalized communities’ representation, cultural heritage, and knowledge domains in digital and real-world information institutions.